RazmikMovsisyan/microblogify/README.md

 ## Clone and Fork the Repository

-You can easily clone or fork the **Expense Tracker** repository for further development.
+You can easily clone or fork the **Microblogify** repository for further development.

 #### **Fork the Repository**

-1. Visit the repository on GitHub: [Expense Tracker Repository](https://github.com/RazmikMovsisyan/microblogify).
+1. Visit the repository on GitHub: [Microblogify Repository](https://github.com/RazmikMovsisyan/microblogify).
 2. Click the **Fork** button to create your own copy.

 #### **Clone the Repository**